Cold-weather biking

 Cold-weather biking, cold-weather cycling, or winter biking is the use of a bicycle during months when roads and paths are covered with ice, slush and snow.
 Cold weather cyclists face a number of challenges in near or below freezing temperatures.
 Urban commuters on city streets may have to deal with "[s]now, slush, salt, and sand", which can cause rust and damage to metal bike components.
 Slush and ice can jam derailleurs.
 Some cyclists may bike differently in winter, by "slow[ing] down on turns and brak[ing] gradually" in icy conditions.
 Gaining traction on snow and ice-covered roads can be difficult.
 Winter cyclists may use bikes with front and rear fenders, metal studded winter tires and flashing LED lights.
-Winter cyclists may wear layers of warm clothes and "ea[r], face, and han[d]" coverings may be used.
+Winter cyclists may wear layers of warm clothes and ear, face, and hand coverings may be worn.
 Specialized winter bikes called fatbikes, which have wide, oversized tires that are typically inflated with low pressure, are used in snow trail riding and winter bike competitions.